railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Point_of_Sale.rst

    *Payment of sale order*

-There will be a Validate button on the screen.
+There will be a **Validate** button on the screen.
 When you click on it a new screen will appear which consists of a payment receipt of the sale order.

 Payment Receipt
 ---------------

-After you validate your sale order you will get a payment receipt and one button will appear *“Next Order”*, to create a new order.
+After you validate your sale order you will get a payment receipt and one button will appear **Next Order**, to create a new order.
 You can see it in the following screen:

 .. figure:: images/5_pos_payment_receipt.png
    :scale: 75